Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: Relation to the topological picture

 \subsection{The case of the tangent bundle}

-We now specialize the considerations of Ch. \ref{sec:GFAG} and \S \ref{subsec:D!-e2n} to $\Ec = \psi(\wc \Cc^\bullet)$ being the covariant Verdier dual to the cohomological Chevalley-Eilenberg $*$-sheaf $\wc\Cc^\bullet = \wc\Cc^\bullet_L$.
+We now specialize the considerations of Chapter \ref{sec:GFAG} and \S \ref{subsec:D!-e2n} to $\Ec = \psi(\wc \Cc^\bullet)$ being the covariant Verdier dual to the cohomological Chevalley-Eilenberg $*$-sheaf $\wc\Cc^\bullet = \wc\Cc^\bullet_L$.
 We further specialize the local Lie algebra to $L=T_X$, the tangent bundle of $X$.